Elsa-bingxue/SHINE/README.md

 ### 3.3  **Run downstream analysis using saved embeddings**

- - Open the Jupyter notebook in the Saved_Embedding_Analysis/ directory.
+ - Open the Jupyter notebook of Saved_Embedding_Analysis.

  - Execute all cells sequentially to perform downstream analysis based on the saved SHINE embeddings.